-- The energy used to produce the electricity to charge the vehicle.
+- The energy used to produce electricity to charge the vehicle.

 The answer to the question, of how much CO2 is emitted, depends on the country you are charging your car in.
 The CO2 amount depends on the CO2 emitted for the electrical energy, which is charged by the driver.
-If the driver charges in a country with a high amount of renewable energy like wind, solar or hydro energy (e.g. Norway), his or her charge leads to less CO2 pollution than in a country, which depends to a high percentage on coal plants for example.
+If the driver charges in a country with a high amount of renewable energy like wind, solar or hydro energy (e.g. Norway), his or her charge leads to less CO2 pollution than in a country, which depends on a high percentage of coal plants for example.

 The diagram shows an example of the diversification of the energy supply for a country.
 The grey energy sources (Biomass, Mineral Oil, Natural Gas, Hard Coal, Lignite) are sources, that pollute CO2.
 The diversification applies for the average kWh over a year.
 In this example, circa half of the produced energy does not pollute the atmosphere with CO2 (Hydro Power, Wind Off- and Onshore Power and Solar Power).
 We highlighted Nuclear Power in yellow, because it does not pollute the atmosphere with CO2 but comes with other downsides concerning many EV drivers.